You’ve decided to join a boxing gym. The direct debit is set up and all that’s left is to walk in and start training.

 You are going to sweat – by the bucket load – so make sure your fabric is breathable, cool and absorbent.
-Also, make sure your clothing is form-fitting as baggy clothing can fall down and get in the way of exercises such as burpees, squats and rope jumping.
+Also, make sure your training clothes are form-fitting as baggy clothing can fall down and get in the way of exercises such as burpees, squats and rope jumping.
 Also, there is every potential baggy clothing could be grabbed, ripped and used against you.
 So best avoid completely.
 For longer hair, a workout headband will work wonders at keeping the hair out your eyes and drenched in sweat.

 - Tracksuit for warm-up/cooldown